whiprandolph/bestseller/Scratch/part 1 - leftovers/part 3 notes.md

 *********
 What is purpose of the book?

-* Healthy cultures exist - seek wisdom from people who have it
+* Healthy nations exist - seek wisdom from people who have it

 *